NullFace: Training-Free Localized Face Anonymization: EXPERIMENTS

 \Cref{fig:embd} visualizes this process, displaying the original face alongside four anonymized versions generated with \( \lambda_{id} = 0 \), $0.33$, $0.67$, and $1.0$.
 We quantified the identity change by calculating the identity distance from the original face using the FaceNet~\cite{schroff2015facenet} model.
 As $\lambda_{id}$ increases, both visual inspection and identity distance confirm greater divergence from the original identity.

-\subsection{Effect of guidance scale on anonymization}
+\subsection{Effect of Guidance Scale on Anonymization}

 The guidance scale $\lambda_{cfg}$ influences the degree of identity change during image generation. \Cref{fig:cfg} demonstrates this effect with two original images and four anonymized versions generated using \( \lambda_{cfg} = 5 \), $10$, $15$, and $20$.
-Higher guidance scale values yield anonymized identities that are more distinct from the originals, as confirmed by increasing identity distances calculated with the FaceNet~\cite{schroff2015facenet} model.
+Higher guidance scale values yield anonymized identities that are more distinct from the originals.
 However, excessive guidance (e.g., \( \lambda_{cfg} = 20 \)) reduces photorealism.

-We further analyzed the effect of \(\lambda_{cfg}\) on identity anonymization by evaluating re-identification rates across different values.
-Our results show a consistent decrease in re-identification rates as \(\lambda_{cfg}\) increases, indicating improved anonymity.
-For detailed experiments and results, please refer to our supplementary materials.